Whistleblower Protections for Employees of Government Contractors and Grantees

 Remedies for Prevailing NDAA Whistleblowers

-Remedies for prevailing whistleblowers in NDAA whistleblower retaliation claims include reinstatement, back pay, uncapped compensatory damages (emotional distress damages) and attorney fees and costs.
+Remedies for prevailing whistleblowers in NDAA whistleblower retaliation claims include reinstatement, back pay, uncapped compensatory damages (emotional distress damages), and attorney fees and costs.

-If an NDAA case is being litigated federal court, the plaintiff can add a False Claims Act retaliation claim and potentially recover double back pay.
+If an NDAA case is being litigated in federal court, the plaintiff can add a False Claims Act retaliation claim and potentially recover double back pay.

 Filing an NDAA Whistleblower Retaliation Claim

 An NDAA reprisal claim must be filed initially with the Office of Inspector of General of the agency that awarded the contract or grant about which the employee disclosed wrongdoing, and the statute of limitations is three years after the date of the reprisal.
 The OIG will investigate the complaint and make recommendations to the agency head.
-If the agency head fails to provide requested relief within 210 days, the whistleblower may bring an action in federal district court and try the case before a jury.
+If the agency head fails to provide the requested relief within 210 days, the whistleblower may bring an action in federal district court and try the case before a jury.

 The requirement to exhaust administrative remedies in an NDAA retaliation lawsuit (filing the complaint with an OIG prior to filing the complaint in federal court) is jurisdictional.
 Therefore, an NDAA complaint filed initially in federal court will likely be dismissed.